Not So Basic After All: The Complete Guide to the French Infinitive

-Instead of starting with notes to create melodies with later, you begin with verbs like être (to be) and avoir (to have), in their unconjugated, unadulterated form.
+One of the first things you’ll learn in French are infinitive verbs.
+You begin with verbs like être (to be) and avoir (to have), in their unconjugated, original form.

-Shortly thereafter, you begin to conjugate said verbs and incorporate them into complete sentences with all the new vocabulary you’ve learned.
+Shortly after, you begin to conjugate the verbs and incorporate them into complete sentences with all the new vocabulary you’ve learned.

 - Beyond the Basics: How to Make the Most of the French Infinitive